-Expats may find that working in Cyprus is made complicated by a large population of pensioners with a penchant for rest and relaxation, and the year-round almost perfect weather.
+Expats may find that working in Cyprus is made complicated by a large population of pensioners with a penchant for rest and relaxation, and the nearly perfect weather year-round.
 Neither factor encourages a strong work ethic nor a thriving economy – but nonetheless, expats determined to live and work in Cyprus can still find opportunities.

 Job market in Cyprus

-The tourism industry accounts for a large part of Cyprus’s GDP.
+The tourism industry accounts for a large part of Cyprus’ GDP.
 The market in the south is generally stronger than in the north.
 The holidaymaker’s market remains relatively secure overall and expats tend to be most successful at acquiring jobs in the hotel and hospitality sectors.
-That said, opportunities are inconsistent throughout the year as there are more positions available in the summer months during peak tourist season.
+That said, opportunities are inconsistent throughout the year, as the positions are available in the summer months during peak tourist season.

 Adventurous expats who are after a more modest way of living may find work picking fruit in the agriculture industry.
 Teaching English is also a possibility, although competition is fairly high and spaces are limited.

 Aside from tourism, the economy in Cyprus relies on shipping, the service industry and energy.
 Expats with specialised skills relating to finance, manufacturing, and mining have the best chance of getting a job in Cyprus.

 The employment of foreigners in Cyprus is overseen by the Department of Labour.
 According to law, non-EU nationals have to register with the Civil Registry and Migration Department (CRMD), while EU citizens can work in Cyprus without any restrictions.
 All expats intending to stay longer than three months have to apply at the CRMD for a registration certificate as soon as they find a job.